K-Cully/performance-of-microservices/README.md

 The core libraries are cross platform and can be build using the dotnet CLI.
 1. Install the .NET Core 2.2 SDK.
 2. Clone the repo.
-3. run "dotnet build" then "dotnet test"
+3. Run "dotnet build" then "dotnet test".

 ## Service Fabric Debugging
 To debug the Service Fabric projects, you must have the Service Fabric SDK to be installed.
-See [this documentaiton](https://github.com/uglide/azure-content/blob/master/articles/service-fabric/service-fabric-get-started-with-a-local-cluster.md) on settin up your development environment for Service Fabric.
+See [this documentaiton](https://github.com/uglide/azure-content/blob/master/articles/service-fabric/service-fabric-get-started-with-a-local-cluster.md) on setting up your development environment for Service Fabric.

 ## Generating a Service Fabric Application Package
 To generate a Service Fabric Application, define your configuration as per the "Application and service configuration" documentation above, then:
 1. Install the .NET Core 2.2 SDK.
 2. Install and launch PowerShell Core.
-3. Install the Service Fabric PowerShell modules: Install-Module -Name Microsoft.ServiceFabric.Powershell.Http -AllowPrerelease -Scope CurrentUser
+3. Install the Service Fabric PowerShell modules:
+> Install-Module -Name Microsoft.ServiceFabric.Powershell.Http -AllowPrerelease -Scope CurrentUser
 4. Open a PowerShell Core session in the ClusterGeneration folder of the repository.
-5. Run “.\AppGenerator.ps1 -Name <ApplicationName> -ConfigFile <AbsolutePathToConfigFile>”
+5. Run “.\AppGenerator.ps1 -Name <ApplicationName> -ConfigFile <AbsolutePathToConfigFile>”.
-6. Run “.\AppPacker.ps1 -Name <ApplicationName>”
+6. Run “.\AppPacker.ps1 -Name <ApplicationName>”.
 7. This will generate a folder at <repositoryRoot>\generated\<ApplicationName>\pkg.
-This folder is a Service Fabric application package which can be deployed to any Service Fabric cluster
+This folder is a Service Fabric application package which can be deployed to any Service Fabric cluster.